 Bright and white, this leggy beauty is often seen strutting near salt marshes or hunting for moths on one of Maui’s many golf courses.
 Originally brought to the islands by cattle ranchers for agricultural pest control in the late 1950s, Cattle Egrets feast on everything from crickets to toads.
 But don’t let their fine-winged elegance fool you: due to their rapid expansion and love of the islands, they’ve placed more than a handful of endemic Hawaiian species at risk.

 Spot a Hawaiian Stilt?
 Consider it an auspicious sign: this gangly but graceful bird is currently on the federal list of endangered species.
 Usually found in wetlands, Ae’os possess spindly, pink legs—among the longest of birds in the world—and slender black necks.
 Territorial and aggressive, they exhibit one of the smartest strategies to ward off predators: they band together, hop like mad, flap their wings, and let loose a shrill communal cry, disarming humans and enemies alike.

 Let us know which birds we missed!
-There’s so much to see when bird watching on Maui, so ask us questions and ride down the Haleakala with us!
+There’s so much to see when bird watching on Maui, so ask us questions!
 ALOHA!